 Understanding current Medicare structure and law leads to a logical extension of Medicare that includes all Americans.
-HealthCare for All Colorado Foundation provides a summary that defines implementation of a financial plan for an Extended Medicare (aka Medicare for All).
+We provide a summary that defines implementation of a financial plan for an Extended Medicare (aka Medicare for All).
 We compare 2020 Medicare with Extended Medicare for All to demonstrate financing for those 65 and older, those under age 65, and prescription drug coverage for all Americans.Read more